chartjs/Chart.js/docs/docs/configuration/tooltip.md

 ### Filter Callback

 Allows filtering of [tooltip items](#tooltip-item-interface).
 Must implement at minimum a function that can be passed to [Array.prototype.filter](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).
-This function can also accept a second parameter that is the data object passed to the chart.
+This function can also accept a fourth parameter that is the data object passed to the chart.

 ## Tooltip Callbacks